FAQ: Frequently Asked Questions about the metric system

-Note: In the past, the term SI units was restricted to the coherent units.
-Using that definition, the meter was an SI unit but the millimeter was not an SI unit, although both were considered units of the SI.
-This confusing terminology was eliminated in 2001.
+Note: In the past, the term SI units technically meant only the coherent units.
+Thus, the meter was considered an SI unit but the millimeter was not an SI unit, although both were considered units of the SI.
+This confusing terminology was officially eliminated in 2001.

 References: SI Brochure §1.4 and §2.2 • SI Brochure Appendix 1, CIPM, 2001 • ISO 31-0 §2.3.1 • IEEE/ASTM SI-10 §2.1.3 • IEEE/ASTM SI-10 Annex C, §C.1.3 • NIST SP 811 §4, footnote 2.